Target Canada: 2011–2013: Leaseholds acquisition and partnership

-On January 13, 2011, Target announced that it would purchase the lease agreements of up to 220 Zellers stores for C$1.825 billion.
-Under the agreement, Zellers would sublease the properties, and continue to operate them as Zellers locations until at the earliest January 2012 and at latest the end of March 2013.
+On January 13, 2011, Target announced that it would purchase the lease agreements of up to 220 Zellers stores for C$1.825 billion (approximately $2.427 billion in 2025 adjusted for inflation).
+Under the agreement, Zellers would sublease the properties, and continue to operate them as Zellers locations until at the earliest January 2012 and, at the latest, the end of March 2013.

-Target did not buy the Zellers chain, which was left with 64 stores in less desirable locations.
+Target did not buy the Zellers chain outright, which was left with 64 stores in less desirable locations.
 HBC failed to find a buyer for the remaining stores and planned to continue operating Zellers as a smaller chain.
 However, the geographical constraints of serving these far-flung Zellers outlets meant that operating them was no longer economically viable, so HBC announced on July 26, 2012, that it would close almost all of these stores.

 In May 2011, Target revealed its first 105 selections and stated that the vast majority of those in this first group would be converted to Target outlets.
 In September 2011, Target unveiled 84 additional selections, bringing the number of Zellers leases acquired to 189 below the prospective upper number of 220 announced in January.
 The first store opening cycle would be in March/April 2013, followed by four additional cycles later that year.
 Zellers locations to be converted were typically closed for six to nine months for significant remodelling and renovation.
 Target announced plans to hire 27,000 new employees to support its expansion into Canada, including 5,000 in Quebec, and that its food and grocery items in Canada would be supplied by Sobeys.